 • • • • •

-Paragraph: The deceased’s death information.
+PARAGRAPH 2: The deceased’s death information.
 This includes the date (and approximate time, if available) of death; the location of the death and the cause of death.
 It is preferable, when applicable, to include the age at death and a personal comment such as “surrounded by family” or “comforted by his wife.”
-NB: Sometimes it is desirable to omit the cause of death – such as when death came as a result of extreme violence, or the carrying out of a court sentence.
+Note: Sometimes it is desirable to omit the cause of death – such as when death came as a result of extreme violence, or the carrying out of a court sentence.

 • • • • •